Enricrypto/Isolated-Lending-Market-/README.md

 # Core Contract Functions:

-1. Deposit and Withdraw Tokens deposit(uint256 amount): Allows users to deposit collateral or loan tokens into a vault, increasing their balance and minting corresponding vault shares. withdraw(uint256 amount): Allows users to withdraw collateral or loan tokens from a vault, reducing their balance and burning corresponding vault shares.
+1. Deposit and Withdraw loan Tokens deposit(uint256 amount): Allows users to deposit loan tokens into a vault, increasing their balance and minting corresponding vault shares.
+As well, you can deposit loan tokens to accrue yield. withdraw(uint256 amount): Allows users to withdraw loan tokens from a vault, reducing their balance and burning corresponding vault shares.

 2. Borrowing
 borrow(address borrowableToken, uint256 amount): Allows users to borrow a specified amount of a borrowable token, provided they stay within their available borrowing power based on their collateral and LTV ratio.